Genie Sim 3.0 : A High-Fidelity Comprehensive Simulation Platform for Humanoid Robot: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-We would like to express our sincere gratitude to Sukai Wang and Xiaowei Cai for their assistance with model inference and training; to Haowen Yin, Yanping Zhou, Zengcheng Zhou, and Cheng Ruan for their support in experimental testing; to Chengyue Zhao, Xinke Yu, and Jialu Li for their work on publicity and design; and to Cheng Jing, Haoyu Cao, Chi Zhang, Guangte Xiang, Jun Dai for their help with data processing.
+We would like to express our sincere gratitude to Linqing Zhong, Sukai Wang and Xiaowei Cai for their assistance with model inference and training; to Haowen Yin, Yanping Zhou, Jiahao Yu, Zengcheng Zhou, and Cheng Ruan for their support with experiment testing; to Chengyue Zhao, Xinke Yu, and Jialu Li for their work on publicity and design; and to Cheng Jing, Haoyu Cao, Chi Zhang, Guangte Xiang, Jun Dai, Jia Zeng for their help with data processing.